rangle/ngCourse2/handout/migrate/choose_a_path.md

-# Choose an Upgrade Path
+# Choosing an Upgrade Path

 There are three ways to upgrade from Angular 1 to 2: